-SDG&E has been awarded \$159 million through April 30, 2007, in settlement of certain claims against electricity suppliers related to the 2000 - 2001 California energy crisis.
+SDG&E has been awarded \$159 million through June 30, 2007, in settlement of certain claims against electricity suppliers related to the 2000 - 2001 California energy crisis.
 The net proceeds of these settlements are for the benefit of ratepayers and for the payment of third party fees associated with the recovery of these claims.
-Of that amount, all monies have been received by SDG&E except for \$18 million related to settlements filed in March and April of 2007 and which are pending FERC approval.
+Of that amount, all monies have been received by SDG&E except for \$12 million related to settlements which have been approved by the FERC and are pending disbursement of funds in the third quarter of 2007.